sliday/holidaypic/README.md

 ## Note

+> [!WARNING]
-Make sure to keep your `.env.local` file secure and never commit it to version control systems.
+> Make sure to keep your `.env.local` file secure and never commit it to version control systems.

 ## Setting Up Daily Execution